MicrosoftDocs/xamarin-docs/docs/essentials/file-system-helpers.md

 var cacheDir = FileSystem.CacheDirectory;
 ```

-To get the application's top-level diredctory for any files that are not user data files.
+To get the application's top-level directory for any files that are not user data files.
 These files are backed up with the operating system syncing framework.
 See Platform Implementation Specifics below.

 ```csharp
 var mainDir = FileSystem.AppDataDirectory;